bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Trouble in the Hills** (Hunts): Atomos waits for you in Mosphoran Highwaste: Northern Skirts.
 Clear out the Vultures surrounding the mark so that they don't join in.
 - This fiend has a high magick resistance, so stick with physical attacks.
 It starts with Protect, Shell, and Haste so Dispel those right away.
 It can be hit with Slow status but it will remove it and other status effects with Purify and then follow up with White Wind to make itself immune to all status effects.
 - Prepare with Protect and Regen and then beat Atomos up.
 It's physical defense is not that great so it shouldn't take too long to beat at low level 30s.
 If its HP gets low and starts to try to heal itself, consider quickenings to wrap it up before that happens.
+- When you can, return to Nalbina to see Burrogh and turn in the completion for the reward and achievement.

 **Cartographer (cont'd)**: In The Salikawood: Trunkwall Road is a map urn.
 You won't need or want to access all of the zones here for now, but the map will help later on.